Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

-\end{theorem} \begin{remark} Theorem~\ref{Thm:last-iterate-perfect} shows that Algorithm~\ref{Alg:MA} attains a near-optimal rate of last-iterate convergence in smooth and strongly monotone games.
-It extends Algorithm~\ref{Alg:SA} from the single-agent setting to multi-agent setting, providing the first doubly optimal bandit learning algorithm, in that it achieves (up to log factors) both optimal regret in the single-agent learning and optimal last-iterate convergence rate in the multi-agent learning.
-In contrast, it remains unclear whether the multi-agent extension of~\citet[Algorithm~1]{Hazan-2014-Bandit} can achieve the near-optimal last-iterate convergence rate or not. \end{remark} To prove Theorem~\ref{Thm:last-iterate-perfect}, we present our main descent lemma for the iterates generated by Algorithm~\ref{Alg:MA}. \begin{lemma} Suppose that the iterate $\{x^t\}_{t \geq 1}$ is generated by Algorithm~\ref{Alg:MA} and each function $u_i$ satisfies that $|u_i(x)| \leq L$ for all $x \in \XCal$, we have
+\end{theorem} \begin{remark} Theorem~\ref{Thm:last-iterate-perfect} shows that Algorithm~\ref{Alg:MA} attains a near-optimal rate of last-iterate convergence in a smooth and strongly monotone game.
+It provides the first doubly optimal bandit learning algorithm, in that it achieves (up to log factors) both optimal regret in a single-agent setting and optimal last-iterate convergence rate in a multi-agent setting.
+In contrast, it remains unclear if the multi-agent FTRL~\citep{Hazan-2014-Bandit} can achieve the last-iterate convergence rate. \end{remark} To prove Theorem~\ref{Thm:last-iterate-perfect}, we present our descent inequality for the iterates generated by Algorithm~\ref{Alg:MA}. \begin{lemma} Suppose that the iterate $\{x^t\}_{t \geq 1}$ is generated by Algorithm~\ref{Alg:MA} and let each function $u_i$ satisfy that $|u_i(x)| \leq L$ for all $x \in \XCal$ and $0 < \eta_t \leq \frac{1}{2nL}$, we have